jmsalcido/symptom-checker-ex/README.md

       - Frequent
       - Occasional
       - Excluded (0%)
-  - frequency_low
-    - represents the lower range (just for display purposes)
-  - frequency_high
+  - weight
-    - represents the upper range (just for display purposes)
+    - the weight that will be used to weight the responses from the symptom-checker

 #### Many-to-Many relationships:
 - Disease to Symptom